919447614

 DEVELOPMENT OF INNOVATIVE PRODUCTS AND SERVICES

-The field of the veterinary pharmaceutical industry is highly competitive, and every year, in order to meet market changes and needs, maintain our market share and ensure our development, we devote significant resources to research and development.
+The field of the veterinary pharmaceutical industry is highly competitive, and every year, in order to meet market changes and needs, maintain our offer and ensure our development, we devote significant resources to research and development.
 We place particular importance on the search for continuous improvement in the innovative solutions proposed and in the way they are developed.

 OUR KEY OBJECTIVES